Legislation

 Abolish the requirement of verifying residency status every 2 years for noncitizens who wish to vote in city elections, thereby decreasing electoral integrity and security.

 Require noncitizen residents to schedule an appointment to register to vote, despite there being no such need for an appointment for citizens to register to vote.
-(This poses a potential 14th Amendment equal protection clause violation that could cost the city hundreds of thousands of dollars in legal fees and payouts to affected parties for negligence.)
+This provision poses a risk for the city to potentially face a costly civil rights infraction lawsuit under the 14th Amendment's Equal Protection Clause (14-EPC).

 Repeal the list of acceptable documents that reasonably demonstrate residency.